ezchx/self_driving_toy_car/README.md

 # self_driving_vehicle

-The vehicle is based on the SainSmart UNO 4wd car kit plus 8 HC-SR04 sensors plus an ESP8266 Wifi module.
+The vehicle used for this project is the SainSmart UNO 4wd car kit plus 8 HC-SR04 sensors plus an ESP8266 Wifi module.

 File summary:<br>